Abstract

 It has been suggested that the positive effects of music on dementia symptoms may be driven by the pleasantness of the activity rather than by the music itself (Ferreri et al., 2019).
 Even short-term improvements in cognitive functioning as a result of listening to music may be mediated by the music’s effect on emotions and arousal (Särkämö, 2018).
 For example, El Haj, Postal, and Allain (2012) observed better autobiographical memories after exposure to patient-selected music than after a piece of music chosen by the experimenter.
 Significantly, self-selected music produced more intense emotional responses with predominately positive valence.
 Considering that many uses of music in dementia care focus on emotion, Ferreri et al. (2019) note that “while the impact of music on emotion and well-being is important for normal aging, it becomes crucial in pathological aging” (p.
 635).

-We define relatively brief, intense, and rapidly changing reactions to potentially important events (subjective challenges or opportunities) in the external or internal environment—often of a social nature—which involve a number of subcomponents (cognitive changes, subjective feelings, expressive behavior, and action tendencies) that are more or less ‘synchronized’ during an emotional episode.
+We define emotions here as relatively brief, intense, and rapidly changing reactions to potentially important events (subjective challenges or opportunities) in the external or internal environment—often of a social nature—which involve a number of subcomponents (cognitive changes, subjective feelings, expressive behavior, and action tendencies) that are more or less ‘synchronized’ during an emotional episode.
 (Juslin, 2011, p.
 114)

 Narme et al. (2014) confirmed the value of a musical intervention in influencing the emotions of patients with mild-to-moderate dementia—as measured by facial expressions, mood ratings, and content discourse.
 However, the authors did not consider the underlying mechanisms of these reactions.
 We argue that such mechanisms hold the key to explaining the mixed findings and individual differences in previous studies, because it is precisely at the mechanistic level that individual differences tend to emerge (Juslin, 2019, p.
 396).